Topological Hochschild homology of the image of j: Introduction

 However, $j$ is not as well behaved as $j_{\zeta}$ is, as we now explain.
 We extend our methods for computing $\THH(j_{\zeta})$ in \Cref{sec:j,sec:finiteextn} to compute $\THH$ of $j$, giving a relatively simple proof of the result below due to Angelini-Knoll and H\"oning \cite{angelini2021topological,honing2021topological}.

-\begin{thm} For $p>3$\footnote{We also compute an associated graded ring $\THH(j)/(p,v_1)$ for $p=3$ (see \Cref{thm:thhj}), but are unable to solve multiplicative extension problems coming from the fact that $j/(p,v_1)$ is not an associative algebra for $p=3$.
-Nonassociative multiplicative extensions aren't considered in \cite{angelini2021topological}, so the results of that paper also only compute an associated graded ring for $p=3$.}, the ring $\pi_*\THH(j)/(p,v_1)$ is the homology of the CDGA
+\begin{thm} For $p>3$, the ring\footnote{We also compute an associated graded ring $\THH(j)/(p,v_1)$ for $p=3$ (see \Cref{thm:thhj}), but are unable to solve multiplicative extension problems coming from the fact that $j/(p,v_1)$ is not an associative algebra for $p=3$.
+Nonassociative multiplicative extensions aren't considered in \cite{angelini2021topological}, so the results of that paper also only compute an associated graded ring for $p=3$.} $\pi_*\THH(j)/(p,v_1)$ is the homology of the CDGA

 For $k\geq 1$ and any $p>2$, we have an isomorphism of rings \end{thm}